 Areas of Expertise

-The Center’s teaching, research and public policy work lies at the intersection of four fields:
+The Center’s teaching, research and public policy work lies at the intersection of various fields:

 We work in the legal systems and cultures of Afghanistan, China and Hong Kong, Indonesia, Japan, South Korea, Taiwan, Thailand, and Vietnam.

 The UW School of Law is unique within North America for its faculty teaching and scholarship focused on Asia and developing economies for 50 years.
 The Asian Law Center is at the heart of an institutional commitment the gives UW an unparalleled concentration of faculty expertise on Japan (Chaffee, Guinee, Pekkanen, Taylor); China and Hong Kong (Winn, Whiting, Zang); Korea (Kang); Indonesia (Eddy, Cammack); Afghanistan (Eddy, Lombardi, Taylor); Islamic Law (Lombardi); Global Business (Chaffee, Eddy, Guinee, Kang, Ramasastry, Winn, Zang); Development and Rule of Law (Prosterman, Eddy, Lombardi, Ngugi, Ramasastry, Taylor, Whiting, Zang) and the U.S. legal system in comparative perspective (Raigrodski).

 The Center provides students with world-class J.D., LL.M. and Ph.D.

 programs in Asian and Comparative law and Development and Rule of Law.
 Students